 –Eve Buckley, History

-New for Fall 2016 is a Weekly Planning Meeting, held every Friday at 3 p.m. in the Faculty Commons.
-Weekly planning gives participants an opportunity to assess the demands of the upcoming week, schedule and prioritize writing goals, and ensure that you are meeting your highest priority tasks.
+Weekly Planning Meeting, held every Friday at 3 p.m. in the Faculty Commons, gives participants an opportunity to assess the demands of the upcoming week, schedule and prioritize writing goals, and ensure that you are meeting your highest priority tasks.
 To learn more about weekly plans and how this simple strategy can maximize your productivity, check out the NCFDD’s core curriculum webinar, “Aligning Your Time With Your Priorities”.

 What else can we do?
 We are also looking for ways to sponsor faculty members’ supportive engagement around writing and to identify opportunities for utilizing NCFDD resources together with other faculty.
 We love to hear your ideas about ways that we might offer additional opportunities to gather, support writing/research/teaching productivity and faculty success and community-building here at UD.